demiplane-org/graphql-codegen-plugin-typescript-swr/README.md

-# graphql-codegen-plugin-typescript-swr-ramiel <!-- omit in toc -->
+# graphql-codegen-plugin-typescript-swr <!-- omit in toc -->

 ## WARNING <!-- omit in toc -->

-This is a fork of [graphql-codegen-plugin-typescript-swr](https://github.com/croutonn/graphql-codegen-plugin-typescript-swr) to enable some features, waiting for these features to be available in the original package in any form.
-This is not proposed as PR because the code is not mature enough.
+This is a fork of [graphql-codegen-plugin-typescript-swr](https://github.com/croutonn/graphql-codegen-plugin-typescript-swr).
+It also merges in the fork [graphql-codegen-plugin-typescript-swr-ramiel](https://github.com/ramiel/graphql-codegen-plugin-typescript-swr).
+ANd brings everything up to date.
+Instead of waiting for these features to be available in the original package in any form.
+This repo was created.

 ## Install